 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
-Managing learning (For PGCert and PGDIP) Ability to independently plan and execute research and writing for module assessments within set amounts of time.
-Ability to manage programme expectations and workload across the year.
-Ability to identify, evaluate, and organize research materials, including the time management required in primary and secondary research.
-(For MA) All of the above, and additionally, time management in the process of the long-form research entailed in the dissertation/extended report Lectures Seminars Workshops Student-led group work Feedback on formative and summative assessment Fieldwork Self-directed reading and learning Independent research (For MA only) The dissertation /extended report supervision process Module assignments including seminar papers, essay planning, journal article review, research essays, case studies, letter to an MP, briefing paper, report, research reflection and research design activities, written coursework, practical computer-based project Assessed and non-assessed presentations Group and individual seminar and workshop activities (For MA only) Research project- dissertation or Extended Report (Action Research) Career management (For PGCert and PGDIP) Ability to reflexively assess personal and professional skills and identify areas requiring development and support.
-Ability assess potential career pathways and employers.
-(For MA) All of the above, and additionally, drawing on engagement with community groups, networking for potential future work The Personal Tutor system, and self- reflection on essay assignment feedback Self-reflection is built into a variety of formative and summative activities in lectures, seminars, workshops, and group work (For MA only) The dissertation /extended report supervision process Module assignments including case studies, letter to an MP, briefing paper, written coursework, practical computer-based project Essay assignment feedback and personal development planning Self-awareness demonstrated in personal tutorials (For MA only) Research project- dissertation or Extended Report (Action Research)
+(For PGCert and PGDIP) Lectures Module assignments including Ability to independently plan and execute research and Seminars seminar papers, essay planning, journal article review, research writing for module assessments Workshops essays, case studies, letter to an MP, briefing paper, report, research within set amounts of time.
+Student-led group work reflection and research design Ability to manage programme expectations and workload Feedback on formative and summative assessment activities, written coursework, practical computer-based project across the year.
+Fieldwork Assessed and non-assessed Ability to identify, evaluate, and organize research materials, including the time management required in primary and secondary research.
+Self-directed reading and learning Independent research (For MA only) The dissertation /extended report supervision presentations Group and individual seminar and workshop activities (For MA only) Research project- (For MA) process dissertation or Extended Report (Action Research) All of the above, and additionally, time management in the process of the long-form research entailed in the dissertation/extended report viii) Career management

+Intended Learning Outcomes Teaching and Learning Methods How Demonstrated? [(For PGCert and PGDIP) Ability to reflexively assess personal and professional skills and identify areas requiring development and support.
+Ability to assess potential career pathways and employers.
+(For MA) All of the above, and additionally, drawing on engagement with community groups, networking for potential future work The Personal Tutor system, and self-reflection on essay assignment feedback Self-reflection is built into a variety of formative and summative activities in lectures, seminars, workshops, and group work (For MA only) The dissertation /extended report supervision process Module assignments including case studies, letter to an MP, briefing paper, written coursework, practical computer-based project Essay assignment feedback and personal development planning Self-awareness demonstrated in personal tutorials (For MA only) Research project-dissertation or Extended Report (Action Research)